-Tsamba རྩམ་པ or Tsampa, is not just a food item, but a cultural symbol deeply rooted in Tibetan heritage as I delved into Tibetan culture (you can read more about it in my initial blog, Tsamba: First Food of the Tibetans, Part 1.
-You'll discover that Tsamba is more than just sustenance – it's a cultural touchstone, a traveler's traveler's companion, and a symbol of Tibetan resilience.
+Tsamba རྩམ་པ or Tsampa, is not just a staple food, but a cultural symbol deeply rooted in Tibetan heritage. (you can read more about it in my initial blog, Tsamba: First Food of the Tibetans, Part 1).
+You'll discover that Tsamba is a cultural touchstone, a traveler's companion, and a symbol of Tibetan resilience.

 What’s Tsamba རྩམ་པ or Tsampa